benhammondmusic/blog/clmiqc3en000j09jqd7yr0elr.md

 Here are the incremental changes I made, and the improved speed measured from each step:

-* Two major items: Using Pandas' built-in optimized (vectorized) functions inside our `combine_race_eth()` utility, rather than mapping/applying a regular Python lambda function against each row, and only reading in the relevant subset of columns with `usecols`: **191s**
+* Two major items: Using a vectorized `combine_race_eth()` function, which used Pandas' built-in optimized functions rather than mapping/applying a regular Python lambda function against each row, and only reading in the needed columns with the arg `usecols` in the `read_csv`: **191s**

 * The above changes, plus removing some unused string manipulations meant to detect and remove empty quotes `""`: **180s**

-* The above changes, plus using `chunk_size = 1_000_000`.
-This argument splits the data frame into virtual chunks of rows (in this case one million) so that your machine doesn't have to hold the entire thing in memory.
-Generally speaking, smaller and more numerous chunks will require less processing power but will require more time: **75s**
+* The above changes, plus using `chunk_size` = 1 million (using chunk size splits the df into chunks so that your machine doesn't have to hold the entire thing in memory; however my computer is fast enough to hold the entire thing so it's faster to have bigger chunks and fewer iterations. : **75s**

 * Increasing `chunk_size` to 2 million: **64s**

-* Increasing `chunk_size` to 5 million: **57s**

-* At this point, I am functionally not using chunking, because the number of rows in the source data is less than the size of my chunk.
-However, I left it in place to future-proof against the CDC possibly shipping files with over 5 million rows
+* Increasing `chunk_size` to 5 million (I left the chunking in place even though the `chunk_size` effectively doesn't use it, in case the CDC does ever ship us a file over 5 million rows, then this code will use the chunking as needed): **57s**

-> When running against the full set of all raw files, the run time went from 2 hours and 40 minutes down to 34 minutes and produced identical output files: **Over 75% time savings!**
+> When running against the full set of all raw files, the run time went [from 2 hours](x-apple-data-detectors://2) and 40 minutes down to 34 minutes and produced identical output files: Nearly 5x faster!

 ## Sanity Checks

-Data integrity is of the utmost importance for us as a research institution, particularly one presenting information on underserved and marginalized populations.
-To ensure my refactor didn't cause unexpected results, I implemented a "sanity check", and renamed all of the existing .csv results (produced by the old code) with the suffix `_old,` then wrote a quick bash script that compared every line in the `_old` and newly refactored results:
+Of the utmost importance for us as a research institution, particularly one presenting information on underserved populations, is to ensure data integrity every step of the way.
+To ensure my refactor didn't cause unexpected results, I implemented a "sanity check" and renamed all of the existing .csv results (produced by the old code) with the suffix `_old,` then wrote a quick bash script that compared every line in the `_old` and newly refactored results:

 * ```bash
               for new_file in cdc_restricted_by_*.csv; do
                   old_file="old_$new_file"
                   if diff -q "$old_file" "$new_file"; then
                       echo "Files $old_file and $new_file are identical." fi
               done
     ```

-To "test the test" and confirm the check itself was working, I also ran this `diff` command to compare the `county_race` and `state_race` files, and observed hundreds of differences (as expected).
+To ensure the check itself was working, I also ran this `diff` command to compare the county\_race file and the state\_race file and observed hundreds of differences (as expected).

 ## Abandoned Optimizations

-The most common suggestion I found when researching Panda's optimization was to utilize the vectorized methods built-in to Pandas, rather than using `.apply()` to apply a lambda or function against each row of the data frame iteratively.
+The most common suggestion I found when researching Panda's optimization was to utilize the vectorized methods built-in to Pandas, rather than using `.apply()` to apply a lambda or function against each row of the dataframe iteratively.
 In some cases, like refactoring the `race` and `ethnicity` -&gt; `race/ethnicity` function, this did speed up the algorithm significantly.
-However, there were other vectorization optimizations I tried that surprisingly *slowed down* the script, making the problem worse!
-These were all `.str` Pandas methods, which while sometimes convenient are [a known subset](https://github.com/pandas-dev/pandas/issues/35864) of inefficient vectorized methods.
+However, there were several further vectorization optimizations I tried out that surprisingly *slowed down* the process and made it worse.
+These were all `.str` dataframe methods, which are [a known subset](https://github.com/pandas-dev/pandas/issues/35864) of vectorized methods that can be less efficient than the Python loop-based approach.

-One example was dealing with our county [FIPS (Federal Information Processing System) codes](https://en.wikipedia.org/wiki/FIPS_county_code) which need to be treated as strings that can include leading zeros (for example Denver County FIPS is `08031`, which when treated as a number turns into `8,031`.
-You might have run into this issue in Microsoft Excel when inputting things like ZIP codes as well.
+One example of an abandoned optimization was dealing with our county FIPS codes that need to be treated as strings, complete with leading zeros (for example Denver County FIPS is `08031`, which when treated as a number turns into `8,031`.

 The type conversion and string formatting are done in the existing code using `.map()`: